nojhan/clutchlog/README.md

 While tracing a bug, it is tedious to uncomment old debugging code (and go on the build-test cycle) or to set up a full debugger session that displays all appropriate data (with ad-hoc fancy hooks).

-To solve this problem, Clutchlog allows to disengage your debug log messages in various parts of the program, allowing for the fast tracking of a bug across the execution.
+To solve this problem, Clutchlog allows to disengage *at runtime* your debug log messages in various parts of the program, allowing for the fast tracking of a bug across the execution.